Esri/esri-leaflet/CONTRIBUTING.md

 ### Setting up a dev environment

-Make Sure you have the [Grunt CLI](http://gruntjs.com/getting-started) installed.

 1. [Fork and clone Esri Leaflet](https://help.github.com/articles/fork-a-repo)
 2. `cd` into the `esri-leaflet` folder
-5. Install the dependencies with `npm install`
+3. Install the dependencies with `npm install`
+4. In order to compile/minify the source code of the API in a newly created `dist` folder, run `npm run build`.
-5. run `grunt` from the command line.
-This will start the web server locally at [http://localhost:8001](http://localhost:8001) and start watching the source files and running linting and testing commands.
+5. If you'd like to run the website locally, run `npm start` or `grunt` from the command line.
+This will start the web server at [http://localhost:8001](http://localhost:8001) and start watching the website source files for changes.
-6. Make your changes and create a [pull request](https://help.github.com/articles/creating-a-pull-request)
+6. If you'd like to share your changes, just create a [pull request](https://help.github.com/articles/creating-a-pull-request)

+If you'd like to build the Esri Leaflet website locally, make sure you have the [Grunt CLI](http://gruntjs.com/getting-started) installed.

 ### Linting

 Please make sure your changes pass JS Hint.
-This will help make sure code is consistant throguh out Esri Leaflet.
-You can run JS Hint with `grunt jshint`.
+This will help make sure code is consistent throughout Esri Leaflet.
+After installing the node dependencies for this project you can run `npm test` so that `semistandard` can make sure all is well.

 ### Testing

-Please make sure your changes dont break existing tests.
+Please make sure your changes don't break existing tests.
 Testing is essential for determining backward compatibility and catching breaking changes.
-You can run tests with `grunt karma:run`, `grunt karma:watch` or `grunt karma:coverage.`
+You can run tests with `npm test` or `npm t` if you'd like to avoid typing three extra characters.